ALucek/embeddings-guide/README.md

-# Code from my Language Model Distillation Video!
+# Code from my What The Hell Is a Vector Database Video!

 [![vid_screenshot.png](vid_screenshot.png)]()
 Click play to watch :)